 What is Cocaine?

 Cocaine is an addictive stimulant drug that is commonly snorted, injected or smoked.
 It can also be rubbed on the gums and absorbed into the bloodstream.
-Cocaine increases dopamine in the brain, the chemical controlling the pleasure and reward system.
+Cocaine effects dopamine in the brain, the chemical controlling the pleasure and reward system.
 Usually, the brain releases dopamine in response to potential rewards, such as food or sex.
 When the reward is gone, it moves the dopamine back into the cell that released it.
-Cocaine prevents dopamine from moving back into the cell, creating a buildup in the nerve cells.
+Cocaine effects prevent dopamine from moving back into the cell, creating a buildup in the nerve cells.
 In this way, cocaine produces euphoria or a ‘high’.
 Cocaine is white in appearance and usually takes the form of a fine powder.
 Street names for cocaine include Coke, C, Snow, Powder, or Blow.
 Although cocaine used to be legal (before the 1900s), it has since been banned because of its dangerous effects and potential for dependence.

 Because cocaine is highly addictive, users become very dependent on the drug and need it to accomplish everyday things.
-One of the most common signs of cocaine use, aside from erratic behavior is an empty bank account.
+One of the most common cocaine effects, aside from erratic behavior is an empty bank account.
 Cocaine is expensive and its effects subside after only 30 minutes.
 Users need to take regular hits in order to maintain their high.
 Unless users are particularly well off or selling the drug themselves, they are hard pressed to afford a cocaine habit.
 Apart from major spending on cocaine, there can be significant behavioral changes that indicate cocaine use.
 Here are just a few:

 - Unexpected energy in the morning or evening